RILAB/historical_genomics/README.md

 * Pedigree information for lots of inbreds from Howie, CMLs, and Minnesota
 * IBD done across all Ames
 * HapMap3 imputation on Ames underway
+* Anne did time/year for ~800 lines but from GRIN where data is usually when they got the accession not when registered

 Plan:

 * More Pedigree data from Pioneer?
 * Check/add to pedigree from relatedness data
+* Need better year/time data
+* Scan for segregation distortion along genome, check for evidence of selection on those haplotypes (longer than expected, etc.)

 #### SQuaT